 I googled it.

-Then everyone ate their house for breakfast the next day and a new tradition was born, like a phoenix out of the ash of COVID shopping.
+Then everyone ate their house for breakfast the next day and a new tradition was born, like a phoenix out of the ash of 2020.

-It’s a silly story, but creating traditions can sometime start out that way, can’t it?
+It’s a silly story, but creating traditions can sometimes start out that way, can’t it?
 A little messy, a little thrown together, but a whole lotta fun.

 In fact, the importance of a tradition lies in the shared meaning and value we give it.

-In the midst of the pandemic last year, I became very curious about why we are drawn to traditions.
-What do we gain from them and how can I maximize on it for my kids?
+Why are we drawn to the idea of traditions?
+What do we gain from them and how can we maximize the benefits for our kids?

 I felt like something about the chaos and the unknown of the pandemic itself made creating and keeping traditions more important than ever.